When I first mentioned my plans to open an assisted living home a few years ago, the feedback was unanimously positive.

 So, what is assisted living?

 An assisted living home is a residence designed for older adults who are still mobile but need help with one or more necessary activities (bathing, eating, and so on).
 Roughly speaking, an assisted living home is the midpoint between an independent living community (where healthy, youngish seniors live) and a nursing home (which exists for the frailest of seniors who require 24/7 care).
-The typical assisted living resident is a woman, about 85, who stays for two years.
+The typical assisted living resident is a woman, about 85, who stays for two years, according to the Assisted Living Federation of America.

 Unlike nursing homes, assisted living homes operate largely free of federal regulation.
 Compliance and paperwork are state-specific; generally speaking, permits are easy to get.